rich-lab/hodux/README.md

 - Signature: `function batch(fn: Function) => void`
 - Description: a wrapper of `unstable_batchedUpdates`, to prevent multiples render caused by multiple store mutations in asynchronous handler such as `setTimeout` and `Promise`, etc. If you experience performance issues you can batch changes manually with `batch`.

-> NOTE: The React team plans to improve render batching in the future.
+> The React team plans to improve render batching in the future.
 The `batch` API may be removed in the future in favor of React's own batching.

 ```js
 const listStore = store({
   loading: false,
   list: []
 });
 listStore.load = async () => {
   testStore.loading = true;